lisa-go/ingredient-ally/README.md

 # Features

-- Responsive Design: The application boasts a responsive design that automatically adjusts to the user's screen size, ensuring that the design is displayed as intended.
-Additionally, a mobile view has been implemented for enhanced usability.
+- Responsive Design: The application features a responsive design that seamlessly adapts to various screen sizes, ensuring an optimal user experience.
+Furthermore, a dedicated mobile view has been implemented to enhance usability on smaller devices.

-- Page Navigation: A navigation selector at the top right of the page helps users easily navigate between pages.
-The number beside the selector displays the current page number.
+- Intuitive Page Navigation: A user-friendly navigation selector positioned at the top right of the page allows effortless navigation between different sections.
+The current page number is prominently displayed, providing users with clear context and orientation.

-- Clear Instructions: The application provides clear instructions with images on an image carousel to help users understand how to use the application effectively.
+- Guided Instructions: The application offers comprehensive instructions accompanied by illustrative images presented in an engaging image carousel.
+  This approach empowers users to quickly grasp the functionality and maximize their effectiveness when utilizing the application.

-- Product Management: Users can enter their skincare products on a form and delete specific products from the list.
-They can also delete the entire inventory list.
-A modal is implemented to prevent accidental clicking of the delete button.
+- Efficient Product Management: Users can conveniently add their skincare products using a simple form and selectively delete specific items from the list.
+Additionally, an option to delete the entire inventory is available.
+To prevent accidental deletion, a modal confirmation dialog has been implemented, ensuring user confidence and preventing unintended actions.

+- Persistent Local Storage: Leveraging local storage capabilities, the application remembers the user's inventory on the device.
+This means that users do not have to re-enter their skincare products each time they revisit the application, streamlining the overall experience.

-- Results Display: Users can view their results after clicking the "Generate Results" button.
-The application shows a list of conflicting products and the specific ingredient that triggered the conflict.
+- Results Display: Upon clicking the "Generate Results" button, users can instantly view a comprehensive list of conflicting products.
+The application provides clear visibility into which specific ingredient triggered the conflict, allowing users to make informed decisions about their skincare routine.

 <br><br>